YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Release Notes.md

 ###### _Checklist For This Section:_

-- [ ] Use this template to keep running list of updates
+- Use this template to keep running list of updates
-- [ ] Options:
+- Options:
-    - [ ] All updates on one page or
+    - All updates on one page or
-    - [ ] single page for each update linked back to this page
+    - Single page for each update linked back to this page

 ---